 Benefits are based on a member's highest average salary for any five successive years of allowable service, age, and years of credit at termination of service.
 Two methods are used to compute benefits for PERA's Coordinated and Basic Plan members.
 The retiring member receives the higher of a step-rate benefit accrual formula (Method 1) or a level accrual formula (Method 2).
-Under Method 1, the annuity accrual rate for a Coordinated Plan member is 1.2% of average salary for each of the first ten years and 1.7% for each remaining year.
-Under Method 2, the 1.7% for Coordinated Plan members for each year of service.
-For members hired prior to July 1, 1989, a full annuity is available when age plus years of service equal 90 and normal retirement age is 65.
-For members hired on or after July 1, 1989, normal retirement age is the age for unreduced Social Security benefits capped at 66.
-Disability benefits are available for vested members, and are based upon years of service and average high-five salary.
+Under Method 1, the annuity accrual rate for a Basic Plan member is 2.2% of average salary for each of the first 10 years of service and 2.7% for each remaining year.
+The annuity accrual rate for a Coordinated Plan member is 1.2% of average salary for each of the first 10 years and 1.7% for each remaining year.
+Under Method 2, the annuity accrual rate is 2.7% of average salary for Basic Plan members and 1.7% for Coordinated Plan members for each year of service.
+For members hired prior to July 1, 1989 a full annuity is available when age plus years of service equal 90 and normal retirement age is 65.
+For members hired on or after July 1, 1989 normal retirement age is the age for unreduced Social Security benefits capped at 66.